ptsteadman/notebook/notes/books/bad-pharma.md

-FDA amendment act in 2007: fines have never been levied In fact, they have done worse than fail: they have given false reassurance that the problem has been fixed, false reassurance that the has gone away, and they have led us to take our eye off the ball.
+FDA amendment act in 2007: fines have never been levied In fact, they have done worse than fail: they have given false reassurance that the problem has been fixed, false reassurance that it has gone away, and they have led us to take our eye off the ball.

 an internal company management document stated: 'it would be commercially